 This category will teach you how to install hardware in general, by using some common hardware as examples, so that you see how easy installing hardware really is once the process has been explained and shown to you.
 After some time you should begin to realize that installing hardware is just a matter of plugging it in, waiting for Windows 10 to detect it, and then installing its driver (hardware installation) file(s) if necessary.
 This category will also teach you how to Disable Hardware and Remove Hardware the safe way amongst other things.

 Hardware is split into two sections these days.
-Plug & Play and Plug & Detect.
+Plug & Play and Plug & Detect, both described below.

 Plug & Detect is the method whereby you plug in a piece of hardware, Windows 10 detects it, but you have to install it.
 You install it using the driver file(s) from the Installation Disk (CD/DVD) that came with the hardware.
 And if you do not have an installation Disk (CD/DVD) you can always go to the hardware manufacturer's website to see if you can download the driver file(s), as well as any other software for the hardware.